bazelbuild/bazel/site/en/extending/auto-exec-groups.md

 ## Difference between custom exec groups and automatic exec groups {:#difference-custom}

-As the name already suggests, AEGs are exec groups created automatically for each toolchain type registered on a rule.
+As the name suggests, AEGs are exec groups created automatically for each toolchain type registered on a rule.
 There is no need to manually specify them, unlike the "classic" exec groups.

 ### When should I use a custom exec_group? {:#when-should-use-exec-groups}